grpc-ecosystem/grpc-health-probe/README.md

 ## Example: gRPC health checking on Kubernetes

+Kubernetes now supports [gRPC health checking][k8s].
+If your cluster is running a version that supports gRPC health checking, you can define a gRPC liveness probe in your Pod specification.
+For more information on how to define a gRPC liveness probe in Kubernetes, see the [Kubernetes documentation][k8s-new].

-Kubernetes does not natively support gRPC health checking since it does not favor one RPC framework over another.
-Similarly, HTTP health probes Kubernetes has is not sufficient to craft a valid gRPC request.
+However, if your Kubernetes version does not support gRPC health checking or if you want to use some advanced features that Kubernetes does not support, you can use `grpc_health_probe` to health-check your gRPC server.
 As a solution, `grpc_health_probe` [can be used for Kubernetes][k8s] to health-check gRPC servers running in the Pod.